 Our solution is to multi-wrap any liquids in at least two carrier bags.
 This way any leakages are contained to the best possible extent and you even have spare bags for dirty clothes!
 You can get completely waterproof bags off amazon but we find the double carrier bag method works just fine, or even a bin liner or two.

 8 – Wash Your Clothes

 Not beforehand, we will assume you are not taking dirty clothes, even though my husband might try.
-But on a long trip 23kg just might not be enough, especially if you have to take flippers, snorkels, cameras, 3x tripods, extra batteries, a hundred little thing that I don’t even know what they do be we DEFINATELY need.
-It really can add up that you just don’t have enough space or weight for a trip ver 2 weeks.
+But on a long trip, 23kg just might not be enough, especially if you have to take flippers, snorkels, cameras, 3x tripods, extra batteries, a hundred little things that I don’t even know what they do be we DEFINATELY need, despite them staying in the suitcase all trip!
+It really can add up that you just don’t have enough space or weight for a trip over 2 weeks.

 It is not a glamorous way to spend your vacation but it sure beats the extra baggage charges some airlines impose!

 9 – Dual Voltages!

 Argh, the nightmare of worldwide electrical systems.
 Why we all cannot use the same systems is beyond us.
 Fortunately, things are improving slightly.
 With so many items we use being low voltage now, chargers and laptop power bricks are all dual voltage without us knowing really.
 Some things however still require full mains voltage to run and even with the correct adapters you still have problems.

 While traveling the main sticking points for us are hair care products.
 Hair Straighteners, hairdryers, etc. All have powerful heating elements and can require set voltages.
 If your home is 240v then your hair straighteners will never get to temp.
 If you are on 110v you run the risk of blowing the device up!